-One night last spring, a pack of evil raving mad raccoons broke into our basement & ate our baby chickens.
+One night last spring, a pack of raccoons broke into our basement & ate our baby chickens.
 I discovered the grisly murders at 1AM.
 Chicken leg stumps in pools of blood.
 Dripping red arcs spattered across our chest freezer.
 Feathers & raccoon paw tracks everywhere.
 A scene straight out of CSI: Hobby Farm.
 I spent the next 4 hours cleaning like Winston Wolf in Pulp Fiction.

 Since then I’ve been on a personal vendetta to remove food sources, as the best way to discourage the cute little killers from living anywhere close by.
 I double-walled our compost bin with hardware cloth & ultra-secured the trash can.
 It wasn’t enough.
 They started eating the sunflower seeds from our bird feeders.
 Well played, raccoons.

 For awhile I took the bird feeders in at night, but then the early morning birds miss out, all because of the evil raccoons.
 Can’t have that.

 Enter the small-animal-safe electrified bird feeder.

 For an electrified bird feeder to work, there needs to be a “live” part that’s energized by the fence charger, & another part that’s the “ground”.
 The live section needs to be electrically insulated from the ground, so the electricity goes nowhere while there are no raccoons around.
 When the animal touches the live & ground at the same time, they complete the circuit & feel shocked.